- Students are provided with an entire year-long program where they can become an integral part of a research team

-- Providing sustained hands-on science mentorship to interested middle and high school students at BEST Academy and Coretta Scott King Young Womens Leadership Academy
+- Providing sustained hands-on science mentorship to interested middle and high school students at both of these schools

 - Introducing middle and high school students to science and technology that compliments and extends beyond the scope of the middle and high school curriculum

-- Giving students who could not participate in Project ENGAGES a chance to experience hands-on science
+- Giving students who are not age eligible to participate in Project ENGAGES a chance to experience hands-on science

-- During the school year, the STARs Science Club will take place every other week at BEST Academy (1890 Donald Lee Hollowell Parkway Northwest, Atlanta, GA 30318), an all-boys school in the Atlanta Public School System and at Coretta Scott King Young Womens Leadership Academy, an all-girls school in the Atlanta Public School System both are located at 1190 Northwest Drive, Northwest, Atlanta, GA 30318
+- During the school year, the STARs Science Club will take place once a month at BEST Academy, an all-boys school in the Atlanta Public School System and at Coretta Scott King Young Womens Leadership Academy, an all-girls school in the Atlanta Public School System both are located at 1190 Northwest Drive, Northwest, Atlanta, GA 30318

-- The program will run from September 2015 to April 2016 with a break around the Winter holidays
+- The program will run from September 2019 to April 2020 with a break around the winter holidays

 - Graduate students from Georgia Tech have committed to being at each STARs Science Club meeting on a volunteer basis.
 There are approximately 10 graduate students participating in the program, with half being based at Coretta Scott King Young Womens Leadership Academy and the other half at the BEST Academy.

-The academic year will be divided into 3-4 units, approximately 9 weeks each:
+The academic year will be divided into 3-4 units, and each session covers science-related modules: